 When Robots Milk Cows, Farm Families Taste Freedom

-Robots have arrived at Bill and Carol Schuler's farm near Baroda, Mich., and life has taken a turn for the better.
+Robots have arrived at Bill and Carol Shuler's farm near Baroda, Mich., and life has taken a turn for the better.

 "It absolutely changes your lifestyle.
-It gives you a life!" says Bill Schuler.
+It gives you a life!" says Bill Shuler.

-For decades — for the entire time that Bill and Carol have been married, in fact — the Schuler family's routine was practically set in stone: Get up at 3:45 a.m., clean the barn, feed the cows and milk them.
+For decades — for the entire time that Bill and Carol have been married, in fact — the Shuler family's routine was practically set in stone: Get up at 3:45 a.m., clean the barn, feed the cows and milk them.
 Then get breakfast and take care of other work around the farm.
 At 3 p.m., go back to the barn to feed and milk the cows again.

-"Milking time is kind of like our meal time," says Carol Schuler.
+"Milking time is kind of like our meal time," says Carol Shuler.
 "We were more likely to be together during milking time than during meal time."

 Those two daily appointments with the cows were the fixed poles of their life; everything else had to be arranged around them.
 There were no weekends off, and no holidays.
-If there was a big family get-together like a wedding, Bill Schuler says, they'd get there late or leave early.
+If there was a big family get-together like a wedding, Bill Shuler says, they'd get there late or leave early.
 "If you're a small operation and you can't hire help, you're a virtual slave to your farm.
 You can't get away," he says.

 To make things worse, recent years have been really tough for dairy farmers.
 Milk prices have slumped; farmers are eating into any capital they may have accumulated.
 Some are abandoning the only livelihood they know.

-Bill and Carol Schuler wondered if their two sons, Billy and Wyatt, would want to stick with the dairy business.
-Their grandmother, Shirley Schuler, had her doubts.
+Bill and Carol Shuler wondered if their two sons, Billy and Wyatt, would want to stick with the dairy business.
+Their grandmother, Shirley Shuler, had her doubts.
 "You couldn't encourage them, because you know it isn't easy," she says.
 "You know it isn't easy."

 But a couple of years ago, Billy and his brother, Wyatt, told their parents that they did, in fact, want to be dairy farmers.

-And the Schulers decided it was time to make a big investment, for the future of the farm and the family.
+And the Shulers decided it was time to make a big investment, for the future of the farm and the family.

 Today, there's a big new barn on the farm.
 Inside it, 100 cows spend their days lounging on sawdust.